daniel5151/clicky/README.md

 If you're interested in helping preserve a piece of iconic hardware from the early 2000s, you're more than welcome to lend a hand!

 **Disclaimer:** `clicky` is still in the "one man project" phase of development, where I push to master, and every third commit is re-architecting fundamental aspects of the emulator's framework.
 If you interested, I'd recommend holding opening a PR for a while.
-I expect things to stabilize sometime around Rockbox starts working okay (namely, i've come up with a good way of handling virtual memory + interrupts).
+I expect things to stabilize sometime around Rockbox starts working okay (namely, once I implement the plumbing for virtual memory + interrupts).

 ### Diving in